blockworks-foundation/mango-explorer/README.md

 ## Show all Mango margin accounts

-To try this out, go to the [Show All Accounts](ShowAllAccounts.ipynb) page and run the code.
+To try this out, go to the [Show All Margin Accounts](ShowAllMarginAccounts.ipynb) page and run the code.

+## Show details of the current Mango gorup

+You can use the [Show Group](ShowGroup.ipynb) page to inspect the details of the current Mango group.

 ## Load all margin accounts into a Pandas `DataFrame`